Diablo Valley College: Grade-fixing scandal

 In 2007, a six-year grade fixing scheme came to light with allegations that over 70 students used sex or cash as payment to student employees in the admissions and records office in exchange for over 400 grade changes.
 Many of these students had transferred to universities and in some cases may have already graduated.
 By November 2007, 49 students had been charged with misdemeanors or felonies over the incident, and at least one had accepted a no contest plea.
 A spokesperson for the Accrediting Commission for Community and Junior Colleges said that although the scandal was a negative factor it would be unlikely to lead to the school's loss of accreditation.

-In the first trial resulting from the grade changes, former student employee Erick Martinez was acquitted of all criminal charges on September 5, 2008.
-Jurors reached that decision after concluding that prosecutors failed to prove beyond a reasonable doubt that there was a definite link between Martinez and grade changes.
+In the first trial resulting from the grade changes, a former student employee was acquitted of all criminal charges on September 5, 2008.
+Jurors reached that decision after concluding that prosecutors failed to prove beyond a reasonable doubt that there was a definite link between the former employee and grade changes.